Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Introduction

+In Section \ref{sec:connections to E-mutations} we use the geometric models to show how one may visualize $\mathbf E$-mutations.
+Some of these pictures are different from the usual ``swap diagonals on a quadrilateral'' that appears for triangulations of polygons and ideal triangulations of the hyperbolic plane.

-In this final part of the series we begin with a continuous generalization of mutation (Definition \ref{def:continuous mutation}) with two key motivations.
-The first is to unify various ways of describing a sequence (possibly infinite as in \cite{BaurGraz}) of mutations.
-In \cite[Examples 3.2.2 and 4.3.1]{IgusaRockTodorov2} the authors show that the indecomposable objects that were projective in $\repAR$ form an $\mathbf E$-cluster but many of the elements are not $\mathbf E$-mutable.
+In Section~\ref{sec:continuous mutation and mutation paths} we define a continuous generalization of mutation (Definition \ref{def:continuous mutation}) with two key motivations.
+The first is to unify various ways of describing a sequence of mutations (possibly infinite as in \cite{BaurGraz}).
+In Part (III), Igusa, Todorov, and the author show that the indecomposable objects that were projective in $\repAR$ form an $\mathbf E$-cluster but many of the elements are not $\mathbf E$-mutable \cite[Examples 4.3.2 and 4.4.1]{IgusaRockTodorov2}.
 The second motivation for continuous mutation is to work around this obstruction so that we may mutate the cluster of projectives into the cluster of injectives as one usually does for type $A_n$.
+In Section~\ref{sec:connections to E-mutation paths} we show how mutations and continuous mutations can be interpreted with these geometric models.